Man Up | Ep. 168 • January 18, 2017

 Masculinity for the Intelligent Man.
 I’m David Tian, PhD., and this is Man Up!

 Hey I’m David Tian, PhD. and for over the past 10 years, I have been helping hundreds of thousands of people in over 87 countries attain success, happiness, and fulfillment in life and love.
 And welcome to Man Up Episode 168.
-We’re still here in Ubud, Bali and it’s got a cool view of this pool and then the villas down there with cool thatch huts.
+We’re still here in Ubud, Bali and it’s got a cool view of this pool and then the villas down there with cool thatched huts.
 Beautiful, gorgeous valleys and rivers everywhere.
 Just a beautiful setting up here.
-Just getting down the evening cocktails and dinner.
+Just getting down to evening cocktails and dinner.

 So, answering a question from the private Man Up Facebook group this one comes from Tory.
 It’s a two-parter question but very short.
 So the first part is, “How do you reassure a woman that you love her and that you are not going anywhere?”
 Next question.
 “She been through shit in relationships, but how do I get past the wall and make her see me for me and not the guys from her past relationships?”